gmc-code/PC-app-development/docs/Anvil/displacement_calculator.rst

 | Set the dropdown items using: ``self.decimal_places.items = ['0', '1', '2', '3', '4']``
 | The dropdown items list needs to be of strings.
 [0, 1, 2, 3, 4] can't be used.
 | Set the initial decimal_places to '2' using: ``self.decimal_places.selected_value = '2'``
-| Create an instance variable, **self.dp**, the number of deciomal places to use for formating the output.
+| Create an instance variable, **self.dp**, the number of decimal places to use for formating the output.
 | The int function is needed to turn the string into an integer.

 .. code-block:: python